Chargily/chargily-epay-js/README.md

 order.webhookUrl = "https://www.exemple.org/webhook-validator" // this URL where receive the response
 order.client = "chawki mahdi"
 order.discount = 10 // by percentage between [0, 100]
+order.clientEmail = "client@example.com" // email of customer where he will receive the Bill
 order.appKey = process.env.CHARGILY_APP_KEY

 // createPayment is promise function (async, await ), so you will need to use then to receive the checkoutURL